-The program will serve a minimum of ten students at each of the six distance learning sites.
+The program will serve a maximum of twenty students at each of the six distance learning sites.
 Theory (nursing lectures) will be scheduled on Tuesday and Thursday evenings from 3:30 - 8:30 PM and clinical time will take place on weekends.
 This program was designed to meet the needs of working LPNs/LPTNs/LVNs.